SC2020-zbw/MSc_project/README.md

 ```shell
 module load python3/recommended
 ```
- * open the jupyter notebook.
+ * open the jupyter notebook.After the first time succeed in installing the jupyter, **virtualenv jupyter** and **pip3 install jupyter** are not necessary.
 ```shell
 virtualenv jupyter
 ```